Have you ever caught yourself telling lies to yourself about... yourself?

 Following Ellis came Aaron Beck and Cognitive Therapy in 1967.
 Beck’s version was based on a strong relationship between therapist and patient, whereby the therapist helps the patient confront negative thoughts.

 Beck believed there were three forms of negative thinking that appear as automatic in depressed people and that interfere with regular, healthy cognition, memory and perception.
-Those three ideas were: A negative view of the self, a negative view of the world and a negative view of the future.
+Those three aspects of cognition were: automatic thoughts, cognitive distortions, and underlying beliefs or schemas.

 These early approaches were new for their unique focus on cognition.
 The idea that human thought could be responsible for maladaptive human emotion — like depression or anxiety — was further developed in the decades to come.